5 Out-of-the-Box Ideas for Selling Final Expense Insurance

 If you’re selling final expense insurance, there are multiple ways you can think outside the box for new leads and new sales.
 There’s nothing wrong with using a final expense appointment to simply sell a final expense insurance policy.
 But, with your clients’ best interests in mind, delving deeper and exploring coverage gaps may lead to additional sales opportunities and help set you up for long-standing, mutually beneficial business relationships.

-Editor’s Note: This article was originally published in April 2019.
+Editor’s Note: This post was originally published in April 2019.
 It has been updated to include more relevant information.

 Share Post